nodebeats/nodebeats/README.md

 ## **Installation**
 * Install Node.js  if not already installed

-    * Recommended Node version: >= v5.10.1, latest version is always better
+    * Recommended Node version: >= v6.10, but latest version is always better

-* Install Docker and Docker compose if not already installed **(Currently nodebeats docker configuration doesn't support windows)**

-    You will have to install these separately.
-To know more about docker installation process, please follow the following link : [**https://docs.docker.com/engine/installation/**](https://docs.docker.com/engine/installation/) and choose appropriate Operating System platform.

-    To install docker-compose,  please follow the following link [**https://docs.docker.com/compose/install/**](https://docs.docker.com/compose/install/) and select the appropriate Operating System.

-    * Recommended Docker version: >= v1.12.5, latest version is always better
-    * Docker-compose version: >= v1.9.0, **Try to install version greater than 1.10**
+* Install express, gulp, angular-cli and globally in your local development machine

+    * **npm install express gulp angular-cli -g**

 * Clone the project repository

     * **git clone https://github.com/nodebeats/nodebeats.git**
-    * **cd nodebeats**

-* Install express, gulp, webpack, angular-cli and webpack dev server globally in your local development machine

-    * **npm install express gulp webpack webpack-dev-server angular-cli -g**

-* Go to the cloned project's root directory and run the following commands to get nodebeats up and running:
+* Go to the cloned project's root directory and install all the dependencies required for Node.js

-    * **docker-compose build**

-            To create docker images from the docker configuration files.
-This will create four different docker images namely nodebeats-node-dev, nodebeats-node-dev-admin, nodebeats-mongo-dev and nodebeats-redis-dev.
-            This might take some time to create docker images depending upon the availability of core docker images of node, mongo and redis.

-    * **docker images**

-            To check for docker images.
-This command will list all the docker images in your system.

-    * **docker ps**

-            To check for active docker containers.
-This command will list only the active docker containers from your system.

-    * **docker ps -a**

-            To check for all the docker containers.
-This command will list all the docker containers from your system.

-    * **docker-compose up**

-            To build and start docker containers from previously created docker images.
-            This will start the nodebeats application.
-In the first run, this command will also restore the default databbase for the nodebeats and start the backend server  and admin server and initializes the mongodb and redis server.

-    * **docker-compose down**

-            To stop and remove docker containers from your system.
-If you no longer need the containers, then you can run this command to remove those containers.
-Otherwise it will eat up the harddisk space.

-    * **docker volume rm $(docker volume ls -qf dangling=true)**

-            To  remove unwanted volumes associated with unused/deleted docker containers  from your system.

-    * **docker rmi $(docker images -f "dangling=true" -q)**

-            To  remove dangling images from your system.

-    * **docker inspect <containerID/containerName>**

-            To inspect the running docker containers.

-    * **docker logs <containerID/containerName>**

-            To see the logs inside of docker containers

-    To know more about docker commands, please go through the docker documentation.
+    * **cd nodebeats - to direct into the cloned project's root directory**
+    * **npm install or yarn if installed - for installing the dependencies**

+* After the root directory dependencies installation, go to admin directory from the root directory and install all the dependencies required for Angular

+    * **cd admin - to direct into the admin directory**
+    * **npm install or yarn if installed - for installing the dependencies**

+## **Running Application in Development Environment**

+* **After the successful installation of all the required dependencies, run 'npm start' in both the root and admin directories where the dependencies were installed.**

 ## **Running Application in Production Environment**

-* **You need to tweak some docker configuration settings to make nodebeats run on production environment.
-Please go through the docker documentation to apply best practices for production environment.**
+* **To run the application in production environment, first the angular application should be built into static files so that those files could be served from the server.**

 * **To generate dist files needed to run the application in production environment**
     * To generate deployment package of the admin app for production type, run the following commands:
         * **cd admin**
         * **npm run build**

 ## **Note**

-* Browse [**http://localhost:3000**](http://localhost:3000/) if you are in local machine.
+* Browse [**http://localhost:4200**](http://localhost:4200/) if you are in development environment and Browse [**http://localhost:3000**](http://localhost:3000/) if you are in production environment.

-* To login while in the development environment, navigate to [**http://localhost:4200/login**](http://localhost:4200/login/) and if you are in **production environment**, to login, navigate to [**http://localhost:3000/admin/login**](http://localhost:3000/admin/login/)    and use following application default credentials to access dashboard menu.
+* To login while in the **development environment**, navigate to [**http://localhost:4200/login**](http://localhost:4200/login/) and if you are in **production environment**, to login, navigate to [**http://localhost:3000/login**](http://localhost:3000/login/)    and use following application default credentials to access dashboard menu.

 ```
     username: superadmin

-    passwor: superadmin@123
+    passwor: adminsuper@123
 ```

 ## Test